NewSTEPs Data Request Policies and Procedures

 - Third party affiliates including but not limited to the Genetic Alliance, the Association of State and Territorial Health Officials (ASTHO), March of Dimes (MOD), and others;

 - Corporate partners providing services to NBS programs;

 - Advocacy groups, and

 Data Request Submission

 Upon submission of a data request, you automatically agree to the following provisions:

 - Protecting the confidentiality of the States.
 The release of surveillance data containing state identifying information is strictly prohibited, unless the State has provided explicit permission to do so.
 All results of a study shall be restricted to aggregate data and shall not identify any individual, institution, or firm.

 - NewSTEPs reserves the right to suppress data to maintain case confidentiality.
 Case data tables will not contain potentially identifying information, small cell values less than five, or information on small subgroups.

 - All publications using the data provided must acknowledge the NewSTEPs program and in certain circumstances (that would be outlined prior to release of data), may need to acknowledge specific state programs.
-The following is a suggested citation for NewSTEPs: This project is/was supported by the Health Resources and Services Administration (HRSA) under grant # U22MC24078 Heritable Disorders $850,000.
+The following is a suggested citation for NewSTEPs: This project is/was supported by the Health Resources and Services Administration (HRSA) under grant # U22MC24078 for $1,500,000 Heritable Disorders $850,000.
 This information or content and conclusions are those of the authors and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the US Government.